25 Things to Do During A Social Media Detox

 When’s the last time you took a social media detox?

-This summer I stepped away from social media for a little over three months.
+In 2019 I stepped away from social media for a little over three months.
 I’ll be honest with you, I didn’t miss it all during that time period.
 I stayed connected with family and friends through face-to-face visits, phone calls and text messages.
 Most importantly, I reconnected with myself and my loved ones – the ones in my four walls, as my Daddy always stresses.

 25 Things to Do During a Social Media Detox